British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 Ted's evil twin, separated at birth?

+I have a colleague who raves about them.
+He only flies with them, tells other people that they'reâ daft not to fly with them.
+Yet, almost every time he comes back from holiday there's a story about something that went wrong.
+I bet he's glad he didn't go abroad for the long weekend...

+Stockholm syndrome, irrationality... or plain stupidity.
+If you have constant problems with an airline, yet you only fly with them, the problem is your decision making.

 What happened to identifying the source of error?
-(Score:2)
+(Score:4, Interesting)

 Not telling me in detail means I am highly unlikely to fly with them as they are seen as untrustworthy with something to hide.